Santa Olalla del Cala: Iglesia de Nuestra Senora de la Asuncion

-The church of Nuestra Senora de la Asuncion stands at the southern end of the rocky hill were the castle is situated.
-The church you see today has had different uses in since it was first built in the 9th century.
-In the 10th century it was a synagogue and was the Jewish quarter of the village.
-Two columns from that period can be seen inside the church.
-During the period of Muslim occupation the building became a mosque.
+The church of Nuestra Senora de la Asuncion stands at the southern end of the rocky hill where the castle is situated.
+It was built in the 9th century and has since then been used for a range of purposes: in the 10th century it was a synagogue and was the Jewish quarter of the village.
+Two columns from that period remain visible inside the church.
+During the Muslim occupation the building became a mosque.
 The Apse still retains it Mudejar style with its brick arches and vaults.
-Two noted features of the Christian church include a fine example of a Gothic doorway, and a statue of the Virgin de los Dolores carved by the Spanish Baroque sculptor Juan de Mesa y Velasco of Seville.
-Unusually, there is also a preserved ship's anchor, kept here to commemorate the time when Santa Olalla was the base to a Maritime infantry regiment during the Napoleonic Wars.
+Two features of the Christian church include an example of a Gothic doorway, and a statue of the Virgin de los Dolores carved by the Spanish Baroque sculptor Juan de Mesa y Velasco of Seville.
+A preserved ship's anchor is also contained, kept to commemorate the time when Santa Olalla was the base to a Maritime infantry regiment during the Napoleonic Wars.